jdwininger/OMAC/README.md

 - **Cross-Platform**: Works on Windows, macOS, and Linux with platform-appropriate data storage

 ### Data Tracking
-- Figure name, series, and manufacturer
+- Figure name, series, wave, and manufacturer
 - Year of release and scale information
 - Condition tracking (Mint in Package, Loose, etc.)
 - Purchase price